x676f64/secureum-mind_map/content/8. Audit Findings 201/Single Account Can Capture All Supply.md

 # 168 - [Single Account Can Capture All Supply](./Single%20Account%20Can%20Capture%20All%20Supply.md)

-Single Account Can Capture All Supply The `EtherCollateral` smart contract does not rely on a `maxLoanSize` to limit the amount of ETH that can be locked for a loan.
+The `EtherCollateral` smart contract does not rely on a `maxLoanSize` to limit the amount of ETH that can be locked for a loan.

 As a result, a single account can issue a loan that will reach the total minting supply.